witchica/compact-storage/README.md

 [![Build Status](https://travis-ci.org/tattyseal/CompactStorage.svg?branch=3.0)](https://travis-ci.org/tattyseal/CompactStorage)

-#This branch is currently experimental and may burn your house down!

 ###[Issues go here!](https://github.com/tattyseal/IssueTracker/issues)

 CompactStorage is a minecraft mod that allows you to make Chests and Backpacks of custom sizes using the Builder.